backstage/backstage/docs/features/software-templates/writing-templates.md

 template can be published to multiple providers.

 Note, that you will need to configure an [authentication provider](../../auth/index.md#configuring-authentication-providers), alongside the
-[`ScmAuthApi`](../../auth/index.md#scaffolder-configuration-software-templates) for your source code management (scm) service to make this feature work.
+[`ScmAuthApi`](../../auth/index.md#scaffolder-configuration-software-templates) for your source code management (SCM) service to make this feature work.

 ### Accessing the signed-in users details